Effective Date: January 18, 2016

 - Follow up regarding membership or donation inquiries

 - Support the internal operations of the aPA website

-- For any other purpose disclosed to you at the time we collect the information or pursuant to your consent
+- For any other purpose that we will disclose to you at the time that we collect the information or pursuant to your consent

 Cookies, Web Beacons, and Other Technologies